Best CFTC Forex Brokers for 2023

 There is a limited number of brokers who have one of these regulators in place and so, finding the ideal broker for US traders can sometimes be difficult.
 Brokers that are regulated under CFTC (Commodity Future Trading Commission) regulations though can offer trading opportunities in a number of markets.
 These include commodities, futures, and other derivative products within the US market.

-How the CFTC works
+How does the CFTC work?

 The role of the CFTC in regulation is to promote trading in commodities and derivatives markets within the United States to forex traders and others alike.
 They also perform the role of ensuring these offerings from brokers are not fraudulent.
 They have a collaborative relationship with US institutions, particularly in finance and the NFA, often working together in tandem.